EdinhoZ/Dungeon-Slayer/README.md

 ```

 ## 🏹 Description
 This a game we created for a subject on university.
 We were asked to create a game based on those RogueLite games.
-So we came up with Dungeon Slayer where athe player travels through the map to kill enemies and conquer the dungeons.
+So we came up with Dungeon Slayer where the player travels through the map to kill enemies and conquer the dungeons.
 To start the game do these commands inside the ``codigo`` folder:
 ```
 make clean
 make